|

 mono (thing, object, matter) ❖ A prop which is held in the hand of the dancer in sacred dance rituals such as kagura ❖ It can also refer to the thing the dancer holds when performing a dance to purify the implements to be used in a sacred ritual or dance ❖ Some torimono are sakaki (sacred leaves), mitegura (ritual paper object), tsue (rod), sasa (bamboo grass), yumi (bow), tsurugi (sword), hoko (halberd), hisago (ladle), kazura (vines), suzu (bells), and goza (straw/rush mat) ❖ (See satokagura)

-suzu (small bell)
+(small bell)

 yori (reliant, depend on)

-shiro (substitute, change, convert, replace) ❖ The temporary dwelling place (or object or person) of a kami when it descends for a religious ceremony or when possessing a person ❖ yorishiro may be natural objects such as trees or rocks, or implements prepared for use in rituals, such as pillars, banners, or ritual emblems called go-hei ❖ (See shintai) |
+shiro (substitute, change, convert, replace) ❖ A temporary dwelling place (or object or person or animal) of kami when they descends for a religious ceremony or when possessing a person ❖ yorishiro may be natural objects such as trees or rocks, or implements prepared for use in rituals, such as pillars, banners, or ritual emblems called go-hei ❖ (See shintai) |

 |